mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 This will be important later on, when I demonstrate the way how the client can freeze endlessly.

-### XHR/Websocket VS Long-Polling
+### WEBSOCKET_XHR VS LONG_POLLING

-See [Long Polling vs WebSockets](../long-polling-vs-websockets/) for more details on how those things work.
-In practice, Long-Polling has been observed to work more reliably than WebSocket/XHR, therefore I'd advise you to use Long-Polling.
+See [Long Polling vs WebSockets](../LONG_POLLING-vs-websockets/) for more details on how those things work.
+In practice, LONG_POLLING has been observed to work more reliably than WebSocket/XHR, therefore I'd advise you to use LONG_POLLING.

+### Push transport modes

+Vaadin supports three transport modes:

+* `LONG_POLLING` - Vaadin client/atmosphere creates a long-running HTTP GET request which
+  blocks on the server side until server has something asynchronous to send back.
+Nothing else is sent through this pipe - both heartbeats and regular requests open a new separate TCP/IP connections.
+Heartbeats are sent as a new `HTTP POST` request to `/HEARTBEAT/?v-uiId=xyz` with no UIDL response;
+  regular requests are sent as a new `HTTP POST` request to `/UIDL/?v-uiId=xyz` and the server responds with the UIDL message (which is sent through this new request instead of through the long-running HTTP GET request).
+* `WEBSOCKET_XHR` - Vaadin client/atmosphere creates a long-running websocket bi-directional pipe.
+  The server writes to the pipe when there's something asynchronous to send back.
+Nothing else is sent through this pipe - both heartbeats and regular requests open a new separate TCP/IP connections, exactly as with `LONG_POLLING`.
+  The reasoning is that if the websocket connection became broken, it doesn't prevent from requests still reaching the server.
+* `WEBSOCKET` - Vaadin client/atmosphere creates a long-running websocket bi-directional pipe.
+  The server writes to the pipe when there's something asynchronous to send back.
+  The heartbeats are still sent via separate requests, however the regular requests (including poll-activated requests) are now transmitted via the websocket pipe.
+  Therefore, using poll interval of, say, 30 seconds will cause activity on the pipe, preventing load-balancers/proxies/firewalls from killing the connection.
+  Unfortunately this still won't help in the case of "spuriously broken connection".

 ### UIDL